S-08451

 Plain Language

-Before any news media content created in whole or in material part by generative AI may be published, a human worker must review it and have the authority to approve, deny, or modify the AI's output.
-This is a mandatory human-in-the-loop requirement — not just a review right but an affirmative gating condition on publication.
-The human reviewer must have genuine override authority, not merely a rubber-stamp role.
-The provision references the § 1153 disclosure, linking the human oversight requirement to the consumer disclosure obligation — content that passes human review and is published must still carry the AI disclosure label (unless copyright-eligible).
+Before any news media content that was created in whole or material part by generative AI may be published, a human worker must review the content and have the authority to approve, deny, or modify the AI-generated output.
+This is a mandatory human-in-the-loop review requirement — AI-generated news content cannot go directly to publication without human authorization.
+The human reviewer must have genuine decisional authority, not merely a rubber-stamp role.
+This provision is linked to the consumer disclosure requirement in § 1153, meaning it applies specifically to content that would trigger labeling obligations.

 Statutory Text